IBM/microservices-traffic-management-using-istio/README.md

 > For building your own images, go to [microservices folder](/microservices)

 The original [Sample BookInfo Application](https://github.com/istio/istio/tree/master/samples/apps/bookinfo/src) was modified in this journey to leverage a MySQL database.
 The modified microservices are the `details`, `ratings`, and `reviews`.
 The **details microservice** is using Ruby and a `mysql` ruby gem was added to connect to a MySQL database.
 The **ratings microservice** is using Node.js and a `mysql` module was added to connect to a MySQL database.
 The **reviews v1,v2,v3 microservices** is using Java and a `mysql-connector-java` dependency was added in [build.gradle](/microservices/reviews/reviews-application/build.gradle) to connect to a MySQL database.
 More source code was added to [details.rb](/microservices/details/details.rb), [ratings.js](/microservices/ratings/ratings.js), [LibertyRestEndpoint.java](/microservices/reviews/reviews-application/src/main/java/application/rest/LibertyRestEndpoint.java) that enables the application to use the details, ratings, and reviews data from the MySQL Database.
-Another service called `post` was added that lets users who are logged in can post a review of their own.
+A new microservice called `post` was added that lets users who are logged in can post a review of their own.
 This service is using Node.js and it also needs access to the database.
 The service also sends data to the Slack webhook URL provided in `post-new.yaml` that sends a Slack message.
 The `productpage` was then modified to use the `post` service's form section in addition to `details` and `reviews` sections.
 Preview of added source code for `ratings.js` for connecting to MySQL database:
 ![ratings_diff](images/ratings_diff.png)